How to Enable or Disable Handwriting in Windows 11

 Summary

-Windows 11 handwriting lets you write directly in text boxes using a pen or your finger, and it’s simple to turn on or off in Settings.- Easy to enable: You can quickly turn handwriting on or off from Settings.
+Windows 11 handwriting lets you write directly into text fields using a pen or your finger.
+Access the setting in Settings > Bluetooth & devices > Pen & Windows Ink to enable or disable this feature.
+This helpful tool works for English (U.S.) text.- Easy to enable: You can quickly turn handwriting on or off from Settings.
 Go to Bluetooth & devices > Pen & Windows Ink.

 - Works with pen or touch: Use your pen or finger to write in places where you normally type.